ChaimaJelassi/cs-test/README.md

 The customer X has a overall certification level score of 66, meaning he is recognized as a static user.
 ```

-Depending on the score given to the Certifications, three categories of customers can be distinguished:
+After the processing of the feature as mentioned in this SQL query and depending on the score given to the Certifications, three categories of customers can be distinguished:

 * Unpromising = **avg_certification_score** **=0** then **0**
 * Statics =  **avg_certification_score** **>0** and **<75**  then **50**